microsoft/nni/docs/en_US/NNICTLDOC.md

 * Description

   You can use this command to feed several prior or supplementary trial hyperparameters and results for NNI hyperparameter tuning.
+The data are fed to the tuning algorithm (e.g., tuner or advisor).

 * Usage